 Covid-19: Medicines with amended access criteria

 New Zealand's COVID-19 lockdown made it harder for people to see their doctor or go to hospital.
 In response, PHARMAC made changes to access criteria for some medicines.
-These changes helped people get the medicines they need.
+These changes helped people get the medicines they needed.

-Nine of the temporary changes now remain in place permanently.
+Nine of the temporary changes are now in place permanently.
 All these changes will help patients access the medicines they need more easily.